cosmos/cosmos-sdk/docs/architecture/adr-064-abci-2.0.md

 ### `FinalizeBlock`

+This method delivers a decided block to the application.
+The application must execute the transactions in the block deterministically and update its state accordingly.
+Cryptographic commitments to the block and transaction results, returned via the corresponding parameters in `ResponseFinalizeBlock`, are included in the header of the next block.
+Tendermint calls it when a new block is decided.

+In other words, `FinalizeBlock` encapsulates the current ABCI execution flow of `BeginBlock`, one or more `DeliverTx`, and `EndBlock` into a single ABCI method.
+Tendermint will no longer execute requests for these legacy methods and instead will just simply call `FinalizeBlock`.

 ## Decision

 > This section describes our response to these forces.
 It is stated in full sentences, with active voice.
 "We will ..."